 What to do in your garden in January

-It’s usually fairly quiet this month apart from perhaps starting to raise plants from seed and trying to keeping the garden looking good.
+It’s usually fairly quiet in January apart from perhaps starting to raise plants from seed and trying to keeping the garden looking good.
 So why not take time to relax in the warmth of your home and check out our wide range of young plants, both flower and vegetable, we offer in our Main Catalogue, request a copy now!

 Table of contents

-- All leaves that have fallen, along with the ones under bushes and hedges, should be cleared away as they give protection for snails and slugs during the winter months.
+- All leaves that have fallen in January, along with the ones under bushes and hedges, should be cleared away.
+As they give protection for snails and slugs during the winter months.
 Also remember that falling leaves can clog up greenhouse gutters.
 All the raked up leaves may be left to rot down in a leaf bin.

 - To let in more light, the greenhouse roof can be washed down removing dirt and grime.
 It is also a good idea to empty and clean water-butts.
 Trays and pots can be cleaned ready for use.
 Another idea is for tools and equipment such as lawnmowers to be cleaned and serviced.

 - Any areas of ground that are presently empty can be dug over forking in plenty of rotted manure or compost.
 Should conditions prove wet a polythene sheet can be used to cover the area helping to keep any further rain off, then once the soil has dried out digging can begin again.

 - To improve drainage and reduce waterlogging, stand planted patio pots up on feet so that they are slightly raised from direct contact with the ground.
 Also during very cold spells move them to a sheltered position.

 - Sowings can be made of antirrhinum, begonia, geranium, gloxinia, lobelia, sweet pea and verbena.
 Some perennial plants such as anemone, auricular, aquilegia, hollyhock and kniphofia can also be sown at this time.
 Sweet peas that have been raised from autumn sowings can be encouraged to form sideshoots by pinching out the seedling tips.